2022 Pinewood Derby

 - January 20, 2022 ~ Car inspection and turn-in at the Thursday pack meeting prior to Race Day.
 Cars are impounded until Race Day.

-- The Derby event is January 23 from 6:30pm to 8:00pm at the Sports Pavilion, McGimsey Scout Park (past the pool on the left, across from the Dining Hall).
+- January 29, 2022 ~ RACE DAY!
+Derby setup begins at 12pm with racing starting at 2pm at the McGimsey Scout Park Sports Pavilion (past the pool on the left, across from the Dining Hall).
 The event should be complete by 5pm.

-- The entire car must stage behind the starting pin.
-Inset front ends are not allowed.
+- The entire car must stage behind the track starting pin.
+Inset-middle front ends are not allowed.
 No part of the car should extend out in front of the starting pin.